Tidbit #3

 The Father

-.
+of the Constitution.
 He was bright and alert with a mind that worked well

 until his dying day.
 His brilliance also contributed to the first ten amendments, the Bill of